 In round two the pace picked up and so did Cooney’s attack as he forced Young to the ropes and unloaded big punches to the older man’s ribs.
 But between rounds Young told his corner, “I think I’ve got his number.”

 Hurt and bleeding, Young retreated to the ropes and crouched, hoping to evade Cooney’s follow-up assault, but a thudding right to the body caused him to groan loud enough for those at ringside to hear, despite the roar of the excited crowd.
 The bout turned into a thrilling brawl as a half-blind Young had little choice but to battle Cooney toe-to-toe.
-The veteran landed some solid shots but he absorbed many more and at the bell, with his face a mask of blood, he walked slowly to his corner, like a man who has just faced some terrifying and wholly unexpected truth.
+The veteran landed some solid shots but he absorbed many more and at the bell, with his face a mask of blood, he walked slowly to his corner, like a man turning away from some terrifying and wholly unexpected truth.

 Round four was a slaughter.
 Only the veteran’s toughness and pride kept him on his feet and prevented the match from being stopped.
-Knowing Young could not hurt him and that the contest was all but decided, Cooney unleashed a fearsome attack, slamming both fists to Jimmy’s body before blasting him with hooks and right hands to the head, the blows reopening the deep gash over the veteran’s eye and sending a spray of blood over the spectators at ringside as Young threw just enough punches to prevent the referee from stopping the fight.
-At round’s end he staggered back to his corner like the survivor of a train wreck, his face bathed in crimson.
-Seconds later the ringside doctor signaled that the match had to be stopped and a jubilant Cooney raised his arms high.
+Knowing Young could not hurt him and that the contest was all but decided, Cooney unleashed a fearsome attack, slamming both fists to Jimmy’s body before blasting him with hooks and right hands to the head, the blows reopening the deep gash over the veteran’s eye and sending a spray of blood over the spectators at ringside.
+Young threw just enough punches to prevent the referee from stopping the fight and at round’s end he staggered back to his corner like the survivor of a train wreck, his face bathed in crimson.
+Seconds later the ringside doctor signaled the match had to be stopped and a jubilant Cooney raised his arms high.

 — Robert Portis